Dmitrii-Bolotin/NCI-Lens/README.md

 All energies are reported in **kJ/mol** with qualitative labels (*weak / medium / strong*).

-See the [theory notes](docs/THEORY.md) for full formulas and parameter tables.

 ## 🛠️ For developers

 The entire application is a single HTML file using [Three.js r157](https://threejs.org/) with: